dogweather/forkful/content/en/c/checking-if-a-directory-exists.md

 ---
+title:                "Checking if a directory exists"
-title:                "C recipe: Checking if a directory exists"
+html_title:           "C recipe: Checking if a directory exists"
 simple_title:         "Checking if a directory exists"
 programming_language: "C"
 category:             "C"